joshuaedelstein15/Telecom_churn/ReadMe.md

 </div>

 - We see that `total day minutes` and `total day charge` are the top 2 most important features.
 These represent the amount of minutes the customers were on the phone during the day and the amount they were charged for calls during the day.
 This is interesting to note, and perhaps could require further research why specifically day minutes and charges have a larger affect then eve or night minutes.
-- The next third important feature is `customer service calls`, this is unsurprising as the more the client deals with the actual customer service, the stronger their opinion will be for the better or worse.
+- The third most important feature is `customer service calls`, this is unsurprising as the more the client deals with the actual customer service, the stronger their opinion will be for the better or worse.
 Additionally, customers who have to call more, usually have more issues with the company
 - The fourth and fifth most important features are `total intl calls` and `international plan yes`.
 These indicate how many calls the customer makes internationally and if they have an international plan in the first place.
 This should indicate to the cellular company to place a stronger focus on their international plans.

 ## Conclusion